osx-tools/asahi-encrypt/README.md

 >```

 You will be asked for your password if you run it as a regular user and a passphrase if the target system is encrypted.

-Now you can chroot to your target system:
+3. Now you can chroot to your target system:

 ``` sh
 chroot /mnt
 ```

-Do the configuration or maintenance jobs.
-When finished, run the following command to unmount the target system:
+4. Do the configuration or maintenance jobs.
+Exit chroot.

+5. When finished, unmount the target system with the command:

 ``` sh
 ./asahi-encrypt /dev/nvme0n1p6 -u